Jsparrow/jsparrow.github.io/docs/rules/for-to-for-each.md

 links:
 description:
     Transforms all possible for loops with iterators to a ForEach loop.
-tags: ["Free", "Java 5", "Loop", "Old Language Constructs"]
+tags: ["Free", "Java 5", "Loop", "Old Language Constructs", "Marker"]
 defaultConfiguration: true
 ---